Are you planning to visit Sayulita in Mexico?

 Playa Malpaso stretches beside the lovely Playa Las Cuevas (Cave Beach).
 While Playa Las Cuevas has an adorable allure due to the rock shelter, Playa Malpaso is much larger and very tranquil.

-Taking about 40 minutes to reach Playa Malpaso from Sayulita, it’s a pleasant walk along the shore.
+It takes about 40 minutes to reach Playa Malpaso from Sayulita, a pleasant walk along the shore.

 San Pancho Beach

-San Pancho is a beautiful beach in the little town with the same name.
-Though it can be busy, it’s a pretty tranquil and very safe beach.
+San Pancho is a beautiful beach in the little town of the same name.
+Though it can be busy, it’s pretty tranquil and very safe.
 Officially named San Francisco, San Pancho lies only 7 km north of Sayulita.
-San Pancho is a hidden gem with a wonderful range of restaurants.
+It is a hidden gem with a wonderful range of restaurants.

 This post may contain affiliate links.
 Please see our disclosure for more information.

-Take surfing lessons in Sayulita (A fun Sayulita activity)
+Can you take surfing lessons in Sayulita?
+(A fun Sayulita activity)

 One of the best surf schools belongs to Chilo, who knows the local beaches pretty well.

-La Lancha beach lies 10 km from Sayulita and is perfect to go surfing.
-Surfing makes Sayulita so popular and a major reason to discover the town.
+La Lancha beach is 10 km from Sayulita and is perfect for surfing.
+Surfing makes Sayulita so popular and is a significant reason to discover the town.

 You can book a private surfing lesson at La Lancha here: